ElvinStarry/WhenfieldPS/README.md

 The list of all items is [here](docs/ItemsTable.md).<br>

 If you want to open the in-game console, go to `Settings -> Platform & Account -> Account Settings (Access Account button)`.
 To view available commands, type `help`.
+## Tutorial

+New tutorial will be added in the next days on the wiki, in the meanwhile you can ask help in the Discord server

 ## Discord for support